How to Submit a ctcLink Support Ticket

 4. Select a priority level.

 1. Low - Does not impact productivity, but it would be an improvement to productivity or not time-sensitive.
-(This is different than an enhancement request.)
+(This is different from an enhancement request.)

 2. Medium - Work can continue, but the work is impaired.
 Production can proceed, but in a significantly impaired fashion.

 3. High - One or more pillars is not functioning.
-The issue is stopping the college from serving students or staff and/or is not able to do major functions, such as run payroll.
+The issue is stopping the college from serving students or staff and/or not doing major functions, such as running payroll.

 Help Request page with Customer Priority Level dropdown highlighting Medium